-Lately there are a lot of media-reports about plans to increase the number of deportations from Germany.
-The German government negotiates with several countries of origin about return programs, they plan to speed up asylum procedures and to carry out more charter deportations supported by the European border agency Frontex.
-For all those who have been rejected not only by the Bundesamt (BAMF) but also by the court (if they appealed against the BAMF-rejection) and who have only a “Duldung” (toleration status) it seems to get more dangerous.
+Lately there are a lot of media reports about increasing deportations from Germany.
+The German government negotiates with several countries of origin about return programs, they speeded up asylum procedures and conducted more charter deportations supported by the European border agency Frontex.
+By this, they want to spread fear to all those who want come to Germany and those who have been rejected.

-We try in two chapters to give you useful information against the fear of deportation.
+We try in two texts to give useful information against the fear of deportation.

-In the chapter “Right to Stay” you find different options how to get a right to stay even if your asylum case was completely rejected.
-In the chapter “Stop deportation” you find ways how to stop a deportation last minute.
+In the text “Right to Stay” you find different options how to get a right to stay even if your asylum case was completely rejected.
+In the text “Stop deportation” you find ways how to stop a deportation last minute.

 Some useful information for your Right to Stay